ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 * Map a volume to a host.
 * Expand volume to increase the current capacity.

-Specify the information in volume patch option to modify the existing details of a volume and run the following command to update the volume details.
+Specify the information in the volume patch option to modify the existing details of a volume and run the following command to update the volume details.

 ### Updating block volume from CLI
 {: #updating-sds-volume-cli}